CoffeaTeam/coffea-casa/docs/cc_configuration.rst

         name: dask-worker

-To configure the cluster that it launches, you write a Dask configuration file, typically stored at ``~/.config/dask/labextension.yaml`` or ``/etc/dask/labextension.yaml``.
+To configure the cluster that is launched using it, you should adjust a Dask configuration file, typically stored at ``~/.config/dask/labextension.yaml`` or ``/etc/dask/labextension.yaml``.

 .. code-block:: yaml